innerand/dotfiles/README.md

 # Dotfiles

+My personal dotfiles.

 ## Repository
-A bare repository and an alias is used to directly track dotfiles inside the home directory without messing up other git repos.
+A bare repository and a git alias is used to directly track dotfiles inside the home directory without messing up other git repos.

 ### Setup